 It is critical to establish the number of households that qualify for apartments under the tax credit program based on their incomes.
 The income ranges are established in two stages.
 First, the maximum incomes allowable are calculated by applying the tax credit guidelines.
 Then, minimum incomes required are calculated.
-According to United States Code, either 20% of the units must be occupied by households who earn under 50% of the area median gross income (AMI), OR 40% of the units must be occupied by households who earn under 50% of the area median gross income (AMI), OR 40% of the analyces, the developer has chosen to restrict the rents for 100% of the units to be for low income households.
+According to United States Code, either 20% of the units must be occupied by households who earn under 50% of the area median gross income (AMI), OR 40% of the units must be occupied by households who earn under 60% of the AMI.
+Sometimes units are restricted for even lower income households.
+In many cases, the developer has chosen to restrict the rents for 100% of the units to be for low income households.